A 12 week half marathon plan must consist of more than just telling the runner what he or she should do.

 It should be a part of everyone's future success to seek out those who have done things we want to do.

-What I wanted to do when I was working on the sub 2 hour half marathon manifesto was to create something that was far more powerful then just giving visitors to rundreamachieve a simple, 12 week half marathon training plan.
+I wanted to create something that was far more than just a simple, 12 week half marathon training plan.

 My First Half Marathon Attempt

 I competed for Jack Hazen, a world authority on distance running, while competing for Malone University.